Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

 ### Docker networking

-Since we are running 2 separate docker containers, one for Testbed and other for TrueConnector, we must connect those 2 environments, so that they could communicate, and "see each other".
-For example, DAPS is mandatory service, for both environments and it is deployed in Testbed docker container, and by default, not reachable in TrueConnector.
+Since we are running 2 separate docker containers, one for Testbed and other for TRUE Connector, we must connect those 2 environments, so that they could communicate, and "see each other".
+For example, DAPS is mandatory service, for both environments and it is deployed in Testbed docker container, and by default, not reachable in TRUE Connector.

 In Testbed docker setup, there is network created, in docker-compose.yml.